BBC Sports Personality of the Year Unsung Hero and Captain Tom Young Unsung Hero 2020 - Terms and Conditions & Privacy Notice

 What will we collect and how will we use it?

 The BBC will process the personal information that you have provided to us about yourself and the individual that you have nominated for an award.
-The personal information that we will collect includes: your name, phone number, email and postal address and the nominee's name, phone number, postal and email address, and the nominee's parent/guardian's contact information if they are aged 16 -18.
+The personal information that we will collect includes: your name, phone number, email, , postcode; the nominee's name, phone number, post code, and email address; any information you provide about why they deserve any award, and the nominee's parent/guardian's contact information if they are aged under 16. .

-We have a legitimate interest to process the personal information at the point at which you provide it to us: to ensure we can provide a competition of this nature and to consider the nominees for our Get Inspired Unsung Hero award, and create an initial shortlist of candidates.
+We have a legitimate interest to process your personal information and that of the nominee at the point at which you provide it to us: to ensure we can provide a competition of this nature and to consider the nominees for our Get Inspired Unsung Hero award, and create an initial shortlist of candidates.
 We have carefully considered the impact on you and will not use your personal information where the impact overrides our interests.
 We have limited the personal information that we collect to the information that is necessary for this competition.

 We will review the applications and create an initial shortlist.
-We will contact the nominee and their parent / guardian (if the nominee is aged 16-18) using the contact details that you provide to us.
-If the nominee gives their consent to being considered for our Get Inspired Unsung Hero award, their application will proceed.
+We will contact the nominee and their parent / guardian (if the nominee is aged under 16 ) using the contact details that you provide to us.
+We will disclose the nominator's name to the nominee when we contact them.

 How long will retain your information?